Hydroamination

-In organic chemistry, hydroamination is the addition of an N\sH bond of an amine across a carbon-carbon multiple bond of an alkene, alkyne, diene, or allene.
-In the ideal case, hydroamination is atom economical and green.
-Amines are common in fine-chemical, pharmaceutical, and agricultural industries.
+In organic chemistry, hydroamination is the formal addition of an N\sH bond of an amine across an carbon-carbon multiple bond of an alkene, alkyne, diene, or allene.
+In the ideal case, hydroamination is atom economical and green; and the products could see extensive use in fine-chemical, pharmaceutical, and agricultural industries.
+Hydroamination reactions occur spontaneously only for electrophilic alkenes and some dienes, but these are known by other names (e.g. Michael addition reaction); "hydroamination" is generally reserved for situations where the reaction requires a catalyst.
+Hydroamination is however of little value industrially.

 Hydroamination can be used intramolecularly to create heterocycles or intermolecularly with a separate amine and unsaturated compound.
-The development of catalysts for hydroamination remains an active area, especially for alkenes.
-Although practical hydroamination reactions can be effected for dienes and electrophilic alkenes, the term hydroamination often implies reactions metal-catalyzed processes.